RahulShagri/OG-Tetris-Game/README.md

 # :joystick: Tetris Game

+__*Note: Since the release of this app, Dear PyGui has been updated considerably.
+This app will not run in the newer versions of Dear PyGui.
+Please note that this app is not being maintained currently.*__

 ![A demonstration of the snake game](resources/demo.gif)

 The original Tetris tile-matching game as adopted by IBM PC.